 Participants learn about astrobiology, how to use it to teach basic curriculum science and they also develop new activities and curriculum-based lesson plans.

 The Academy runs three main programmes:

-1) It offers an annual short duration (two and a half days) Continuing Professional Development course (CPD) in Astrobiology, which in 2017 will run from July 10-12th (Monday morning to Wednesday lunch).
+1) It runs an annual short duration (two and a half days) Continuing Professional Development course (CPD) in Astrobiology, which in 2018 will run from July 9-11th (Monday morning to Wednesday lunch).
 You can register here.
 In the process, the course provides two and a half days of free CPD for teachers.
 No prior science knowledge is needed to attend the course.

-2) It offers one day CPD events in collaboration with the National Space Centre in Leicester.
+2) It offers one day CPD events and teacher training events in collaboration with teacher training initiatives.

 3) It runs a programme called ‘Life Beyond’ which is focused on taking astrobiology into the prison environment and enriching the lives of those serving terms in prisons.

 The academy has been running since 2013.
 Since being established, the academy has been supported by the UK Space Agency, the NASA Astrobiology Institute, the Royal Astronomical Society, the Science & Technology Facilities Council and the National Space Academy.

 “Exciting marriage of physics and biology in an interesting, modern context.”
 Teacher attendee, Astrobiology Academy